Message From Council

 • Fires in Bylaw compliant Burn Barrels

-Residents are urged to use extreme caution when recreating outdoors.
+Furthermore, residents are reminded to use extreme caution when recreating outdoors.
 Motorized vehicles travelling through dry grass can quickly start a fire with hot exhaust components.
 Campfires, while still allowed, are only permitted in designed fire pits and must comply with conditions listed in Section 7 of the Fire Services Bylaw.
-Agricultural operators are encouraged to routinely check equipment and have fire extinguishers readily available.

 For information on the various levels, please view the Fire Level Explanations PDF.